RocketMan/solaris-ports/components/gftp/README.md

 interface.

 ## NOTE - Full support for FTPS
-While the upstream gFTP source code supports encryption on the FTP control channel, it has never had working support for encryption on the *data channel*.

-Unlike the upstream source code, this release of gFTP for Solaris has full FTPS support for encryption on **both** the control channel and the data channel.
-On account of this additional functionality, this release is being numbered 2.0.19.1, to differentiate it from the upstream source release 2.0.19.
+RocketMan's patch for FTPS landed upstream.
+As such, gFTP now includes full FTPS support for encryption on **both** the control channel as well as the data channel.